manojmangipudi/Data-Science-Portfolio/README.md

 3. Potato Disease Classification:
    - Credits: codebasics(Dhaval Patel)
    - The project is related to agriculture domain,  Farmers every year face economic loss and crop waste due to various diseases in potato plants.
-We will use image classification       using CNN and built a mobile app using which a farmer can take a picture and app will tell you if the plant has a disease or not.
+We will use image classification( the data we use will be potato leaf images having three features, potato_early blight, potato_healthy and potato_ late blight) using CNN and built a mobile app using which a farmer can take a picture and app will tell you if the plant has a disease or not(potato leaves with early blight and late blight were the negative scenarios, when the farmer takes a picture, the person get to know the status of the leaf and can act accordingly).
 Technology stack for this project will be,

       Model Building: tensorflow, CNN, data augmentation, tf dataset Backend Server and ML Ops: tf serving, FastAPI